sgmurphy/wordpress-plugins/blog-designer-pack/readme.txt

 Custom Post type support only available with Blog Designer Pack PRO version.

+= Can I create post grid, post slider or post list? =

+Yes, Blog Designer Pack plugin can help you to create following layouts - post filter by Categories, post grid, post slider and post slider with thumbnails, post carousel layout & partial slide, post list, post simple list and archive list, post timeline, post grid box and grid box slider, post and categories ticker, post masonry, featured and trending Post etc.

-= Can I create category grid or slider with the help of Blog Designer Pack plugin? =
+= Can I create category grid or category slider with the help of Blog Designer Pack plugin? =

 Category grid or slider only available with Blog Designer Pack PRO version.

+= Is it working with older version of WordPress? =

+Yes, It is a post grid and blog grid plugin it works great with WordPress version 5.x.x or more and WordPress latest version.

 = Will Blog Designer Pack plugin work with my theme? =